Why the WH-347 Form Directly Impacts Construction Payroll Teams

 • Seamless Submissions – Direct integration with government reporting systems.

-eBacon’s latest update incorporates the 2025 WH-347 form changes, making it easier than ever for payroll managers and accountants to stay compliant.
-The updated form will be fully integrated into our system by January 31, 2025, ensuring a seamless transition.
+eBacon’s latest update incorporates the WH-347 form changes, making it easier than ever for payroll managers and accountants to stay compliant.
+The updated form is fully integrated into our system, ensuring a seamless transition.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.